AdaCore/gnatstudio/docs/users_guide/searching.rst

 The :guilabel:`Replace` and :guilabel:`Replace & Find` buttons are grayed
-out if no occurence of the pattern is found.
+out if no occurrence of the pattern is found.
 To enable them, start a search, for example by pressing the :guilabel:`Find` button.
 Pressing :guilabel:`Replace` replaces the current occurrence (grays out the two buttons) and :guilabel:`Replace & Find` replaces the occurrence and jumps to the next one, if any.
-If you do not want to replace the current occurence, jump to the next one by pressing :guilabel:`Next`.
+If you do not want to replace the current occurrence, jump to the next one by pressing :guilabel:`Next`.

-The :guilabel:`Repl all` button replaces all occurences found.
+The :guilabel:`Repl all` button replaces all occurrences found.
 By default, a popup is displayed asking for confirmation.
 You can disable this popup by either checking the box :guilabel:`Do not ask this question again` or going to the :guilabel:`Search` panel of the preferences pages and unchecking